Skip to main content

 You will be assessed in accordance with the requirements of PTT (Teacher Tutor), English language competence, and suitability – including Nationally Coordinated Criminal History Check (NCCHC) and overseas criminal record check (CRC) as applicable.

-PTT (Teacher Tutor) will be granted until 31 December 2021 to undertake small group tutoring in any Victorian school only.
+PTT (Teacher Tutor) will be granted until 31 December 2025 to undertake small group tutoring.

 Will the tutoring count towards professional practice requirements?

 • While private tutoring will not allow provisionally registered teachers (PRTs) to demonstrate all of the standards required to demonstrate proficiency of practice, they can use their experience as a tutor under the Victorian Government's Tutor Learning Initiative to count towards their required 80 days of teaching for an application for full teacher registration.
-Demonstration of all of the Australian Professional Standards for Teachers (APST) at the proficient teacher level will be evidenced by VIT’s Inquiry process.
+However, tutoring practice will not allow for the demonstration of the Australian Professional Standards for Teachers (APST) at the proficient teacher level.
+To demonstrate they have met the Proficient Teacher level of the APST, PRTs must use VIT’s Inquiry process.

 • Fully registered teachers (including those with a returning to teach requirement can use their experience as a tutor under the Victorian Government's Tutor Learning Initiative to demonstrate recency of practice (a requirement of annual renewal).